4ANDJ DST Lawsuits & Complaints — Claims for Recovery of Investment Losses

 Unsuitable Recommendations & Broker Due Diligence Failures

-Broker-dealers are required to conduct adequate due diligence when recommending alternative investments like 4ANDJ DST.
-Under Regulation Best Interest (Reg BI) and FINRA rules, advisors must ensure investments are suitable based on an investor’s:
+Broker-dealers have a legal obligation to conduct adequate due diligence before recommending alternative investments such as 4ANDJ DST.
+Under Regulation Best Interest (Reg BI) and FINRA rules, financial advisors must ensure that an investment recommendation is suitable based on an investor’s:

 -